• WELCOME

 • TAILS & TALES LIBRARY

-Breaking up a dog fight is dangerous.
-The #1 rule is don’t put your hands or body in between fighting dogs — that’s how people get bitten.
+Intervening in dog fights can be extremely dangerous.
+The #1 rule for dog fight safety is to avoid putting your hands or body between the fighting dogs — that’s how people get bitten.
+Understanding dog behavior management is crucial to prevent such situations.

-Here are the safest approaches used by trainers, vets, and experienced handlers:
+Here are the safest approaches used by trainers, vets, and experienced handlers for effective dog behavior management during incidents:

 1. Stay Calm & Assess